jorgicio/jorgicio-gentoo-overlay/README.md

 For some strange reason, despite being added in the package.use.mask file, it's still active, so you should disable it manually in the meantime.

 ## Want to contribute?
-Please, contact me (PLEASE, READ)
+Please, contact me

 As you may notice, there are lots of packages here, so any help (PRs, adopting some of this packages, etc.) are welcome.
-Also, I'm planning to move to another distro some time in the future and I'm going to have less spare time to dedicate to this repo, so I'm doing the best I can to maintain this repo.
-So my plan is to keep maintaining this repo from a virtual machine, but more collaborators are welcome and required.
-But I'm not planning to remove or leave this repo FYI.
-Thank you for your preference.